 - Open the Colorado VSS Vendor Registration at https://vss.state.co.us, which takes you to the Colorado VSS Home screen.

-- Click on the icon that states “Click here for VSS system,” which is located in the middle of the screen on the right-hand side of the screen.
+- Click on the icon “Click here for VSS system,” located on the right-hand side of the screen.

-- At this point, you can either log in, register, or click on the “Public Access” button to search for the RFA.
+- You can log in, register, or click the “Public Access” button to search for the RFA.

 - Use the Keyword Search box to enter "Colorado Employment First Third Party Partner."

-- Once you locate the RFP, click on the Details button to open the solicitation.
-All of the materials can be found within the Attachments tab.
+- Once you locate the RFA, click the Details button to open the solicitation.
+Materials for the RFA can be accessed within the Attachments tab.

-To learn more about Employment First, check out these resources:
+To learn more about Employment First, reach out to the State Staff:

 Get a job with the state